itenium-be/site-freelance-jobs/README.md

 AutoUpdater
 -----------

-Create a build script for this next time!
+Add this to Jenkins next time!

 - Update version in `_SharedAssemblyInfo.cs`
 - Update version in `FreelanceJobsVersion.xml` (2 times!)
-- git tag v1.2.0.0
+- git tag v1.4
-- Create Github release with version (format: v1.2.0.0)
+- Create Github release with version (format: v1.4)
-- Add `FreelanceJobs.zip` to the Github release.
+- Add `Itenium.FreelanceJobs.WinForms.zip` to the Github release.
 	- Create a **Release** build
 	- If the `Jobs` (git clone) is there, delete it
 	- Control + Win + Z in `bin\Release`
-	- Rename and attach as binary to the release
+	- Attach as binary to the release